kareesnc/DriveEPUB-Vue/README.md

 You can test the EPUB rendering portions locally, using the demo file setting in the .env file.

-Users must manually visit the application home page and authorized it for the first time.
+Users must manually visit the application home page and authorize it for the first time.
 Afterwards, the application should show in the context menu of epub files.

 Required OAuth scopes: